tiddal/i-cage-doree/README.md

 ## Side Notes:

-To try this project, grab the first two files from one of the examples to the main directory.
+To try this project, grab the first two files from one of the examples directory to the main directory.
 Then, run the command

     python cyberConc.py <experts_file> <clients_file>